-The proposal has not changed and consequently consideration of the heritage impact of the scheme is only required as a result listing of 42-46 Thomas Street and 41-45 back Turner Street.
-Therefore, it is the impact of the loss of the newly listed buildings that has to be considered and not the impact of the wider Development on the character and appearance of the conservation area
+The wider site proposals have not changed and consequently consideration of the heritage impact of the scheme is only required as a result listing of 42-46 Thomas Street and 41-45 back Turner Street.
+Therefore, it is the impact of the loss of these listed buildings that has to be considered and not the impact of the wider Development on the character and appearance of the conservation area

-Notwithstanding this, within the wider Development the impact of the consented scheme on the character and appearance of the conservation area would be beneficial and accords with the requirements of NPPF paragraphs 193 and 196.
+However, the impact of the consented scheme on the character and appearance of the conservation area would be beneficial and accords with the requirements of NPPF paragraphs 193 and 196.
 The re-use and restoration of 7 Kelvin Street would be beneficial and secure its future in accordance with the requirements of NPPF paragraphs 193 and 196.

 Development should minimise any adverse impact and ensure that it is outweighed by demonstrable public benefits.
 This was met in August 2017 when the public benefits were judged to outweigh the harm (paragraph 196 of the NPPF).
-However as the buildings are now listed, it has been necessary to explore if there are less harmful forms of development which could have similar public benefits to the consented scheme and alternatives which would retain some expression of the Thomas Street frontage have been explored.
-Thus Alternatives have been explored which retain all or part of the buildings as residential accommodation as well as considering offices.
-Each of these options have presented challenges.
-Nevertheless the financial viability has been independently tested to assess their deliverability and is discussed in the next section.
+However, as the buildings are now listed, it has been necessary to explore if there are less harmful forms of development which could have similar public benefits to the consented scheme and alternatives which would retain some expression of the Thomas Street frontage.

+Alternatives have retained all or part of the buildings as residential accommodation or as offices.
+Each option presents challenges.
+The financial viability has been independently assessed and is discussed in the next section.

-Scenario 1 and 4 : (a) Residential or (b) Office - Retaining 42 - 46 Thomas Street and 41, 43 & 45 Back Turner Street and 7 Kelvin Street with a 4 storey new build to the corner of Thomas Street to provide 12 apartments and ground floor retail space) / additional office space:
+Scenario 1 and 4: (a) Residential or (b) Office - Retaining 42 - 46 Thomas Street and 41, 43 & 45 Back Turner Street and 7 Kelvin Street with a 4 storey new build to the corner of Thomas Street to provide 12 apartments and ground floor retail space) / additional office space:

-Notwithstanding the challenges around viability of delivering this option (which are detailed below) this would still require significant internal alteration to implement for example sub-division to create residential or work spaces, as the previous internal alterations described above have removed much of the original interior.
+In addition to the challenges around viability set out below, this would require significant internal alteration, for example sub-division to create residential or workspaces, as the previous internal alterations described above have removed much of the original interior.

-Plan study of Option 3 to retain the majority of the fabric of 42-46 Thomas Street.
+Plan study of Option 3 to retain most of the fabric of 42-46 Thomas Street.